-This Day in History: George Washington’s escape across the Delaware
+This Day in History: George Washington’s "other" Delaware Crossing

 On this day in 1776, American forces complete an escape across the Delaware River.
 It was just the latest in a long string of retreats from the British army.
 Surely George Washington was beginning to get tired of it all?